-- XML file requirements: - Use file rolling to create at least two or more XML input files.
-BSM Connector first reads the older file before starting to process the younger file.
+- XML file requirements: - Use file rolling to create two or more XML input files.
+BSM Connector first reads the oldest file before starting to process the oldest of the newer files.
 Each file should not be larger than 2 GB.

-You can use an asterisk (<\>) wildcard in the Log File Path / Name field to match multiple file names.
-For example, to match the XML source file names events.1.xml and events.2.xml, use the pattern /path>/events<\>.xml in the Log File Path / Name field.
-For more information on pattern matching, see "Pattern-Matching Details" on page 265.
+You can use the asterisk (<>) wildcard string in the Log File Path / Name text box on the Source page to match multiple file names.
+For example, to match the XML source file names events.1.xml and events.2.xml, use the pattern <path>/events<>.xml in the Log File Path / Name text box.
+Note that the <> wildcard string is the only supported OMi pattern in log file paths.
+For more information on pattern matching, see "Pattern-Matching Details" on page 284.